velzie/asm.sh/README.md

 ```

 # Usage
 Once installed, in any shell you can run `source asm.sh`.
-Make sure to run `asm_init` before running any commands
+Make sure to run `asm_init` before running any commands.

-Alternatively, you can grab the entire [asm.sh] from releases and include it inside your bash script if you don't want to manage dependencies.
+Alternatively, you can grab the entire asm.sh from releases and include it inside your bash script if you don't want to manage dependencies.

 Only amd64 is supported currently. ksh is supported but can be buggy sometimes.
-It may segfault instantly on your machine.
-I'm not entirely sure why
+It may segfault instantly on your machine, i'm not entirely sure why